drmohundro/SWXMLHash/README.md

 [question on StackOverflow](http://stackoverflow.com/questions/tagged/swxmlhash),
 or open an issue if you think you've found a bug.
 I'm happy to try to help!

+Another alternative is to post a question in the [Discussions](https://github.com/drmohundro/SWXMLHash/discussions).

 ## Changelog

 See [CHANGELOG](CHANGELOG.md) for a list of all changes and their corresponding